 “They came to us late at night, wet and shivering,” says Corey Anhorn, recounting the night he’ll never forget.

-Anhorn was volunteering at Moria Camp on Greek’s Lesvos Island, when two young boys from Afghanistan approached, asking if he could spare some gloves.
+Anhorn was volunteering at Moria Camp on Greece’s Lesvos Island, when two young boys from Afghanistan approached, asking if he could spare some gloves.
 Small and frozen, the younger one just wanted something to keep his hands warm.
 Anhorn took the boys inside and made sure they had pants, underwear, coats, socks and new shoes.

 “I've seen many things in my life,” he recalls, “but the younger boy’s reaction when we managed to dig up a brand new red sweater will always stay with me.”
 The Montréaler had never before seen someone so thankful for something so basic—a little piece of red cloth that most people wouldn't have glanced twice at.